svaarala/duktape/doc/error-objects.rst

 * The ``this`` binding, if any, is not currently recorded.

 * The variable values of activation records are not recorded.
-They would actually be available because the call stack can be inspected and register maps (if defined) would provide a way to map identifier names to registers.
+They would actually be available because the callstack can be inspected and register maps (if defined) would provide a way to map identifier names to registers.
   This is definitely future work and may be needed for better debugging support.